MohammedBOULAHNA/Traffic_violation_detection/README.md

 - Speeding.

 ## Why this project?
-Using this solution, we will help :
+Using this solution, we could help :
 - Saving drivers from paying fines
 - Improving road safety
 - Promote responsible driving that respects the highway code

+## Project use case
+- Meeting road safety standards and reducing accident mortality by detecting and alerting the driver in real time about traffic violations.